TAOS-Labs/blog/content/posts/boot-and-test.md

 This gave us the ability to define different modes our system could run in.
 For instance, we could type "cargo run mode terminal" and disable the graphics display, or we could ask qemu to run gdb in gui mode by typing "cargo run mode gdb-gui".

 Unfortunately, due to the lack of time, limage was a bit limited in what it could do.
 For instance, it does not currently support conditional platform flags for something like Mac versus Linux.
+Had we had more time, more effort would have been spent to try and repurpose the cargo run command to work with existing infrastructure like Make.
+Failing this, we would have added the ability to indicate whether a particular argument defined in the Limage configuration file was for Mac versus Linux.

 ### Automating tests
-We have had the misfortunate of merging code into main that broke tests, all because someone did not bother to verify they were still passing.
+We have had the misfortune of merging code into main that broke tests, all because someone did not bother to verify they were still passing.
 Surprisingly, few resources exist online for how to make Github actions test the OS as part of a pull request.
 After some tinkering, we came up with the following workflow:

 ```yaml
 name: Rust